Think about the first job that you ever got. How did you get it?

 Now when potential candidates apply for a job, artificial intelligence can do an initial sort for you and figure out if they even have some of the basic skills that are necessary to fill the position.

 If not, you won’t even have to look at them.
-In fact, some experts are predicting that in the future, artificial intelligence will do much more than simply sort through skills.
+Some experts are predicting that in the future, artificial intelligence will do much more than simply sort through skills in our society.

-This graphic offers some insights about what the future of job hunting (and finding the perfect candidate) may look like in the coming years and decades.
+This graphic offers some insights about what the future of job hunting (and finding the perfect candidate) may look like in the coming years and decades for our society.